Lah-Lah's Adventures

 Lah-Lah's Adventures is a pre-school music television series.
 It went to air on 7TWO on 28 April 2014, for 26 episodes of 12 minutes.
 It also aired on CBeebies in Australia as well as on BBC Kids and Knowledge Network in Canada.

-Lah-Lah's Adventures was produced by Stella Projects and Bardel Entertainment and distributed internationally by Bardel Entertainment.
+The series was produced by Stella Projects and Bardel Entertainment and distributed internationally by Bardel Entertainment.

 Lah-Lah's Adventures marries live action and animation to create a mix of wonderful stories and age appropriate music for preschoolers.
 Each episode’s story takes the live action band on an engaging adventure around Lah-Lah Land, a magical world where anything is possible and music is everywhere.

-Lah-Lah's Adventures showcases the live band, Lah-Lah, who introduce children to music and musical instruments.
+The show showcases the eponymous live band, Lah-Lah, who introduce children to music and musical instruments.